-16 single command bits are in one Modbus word register.
+16 single command bits are located in one Modbus word register.
 More than one bit can set at simultaneously.
-For example, it is possible to set a UMC to remote and to start it with one Modbus register write command.
+For example it is possible to set a M10x-M to remote and to start it with one Modbus register write command.